 By the Articles of Association of the Company ("the Article"), the Board is responsible for controlling and managing the business of the company.
-It may exercise such powers of the company as are not by statute or the Articles to be exercised by the Company in General Meeting.
 We conduct our business in full compliance with the laws and regulations of Nigeria and HALDANE McCALL PLC Code of Business Conduct.

-Under the Company's Board charter "the primary objective of the Board of Directors is to build long term shareholder value with due regard to other stakeholder interests.
+Under the Company's Board charter "the primary objective of the Board of Directors is to build long term shareholder value with due regard to other stakeholders' interests.
 It does this by setting strategic direction and context, such as the Company's Mission, vision and core values, policies and objectives and focusing on issues critical for its successful execution such as staffing, executive training, succession planning, performance and risk management".

-The names of the directors who held office during the year ended 31st December, 2022 are as follows:
+The names of the directors who held office during the year ended 31 December, 2023 are as follows: